cultural-impact-of-warfare

 The Battle of Ain Jalut in 1260 is often cited as the turning point in the Mongol-Mamluk war, but the battle itself is better understood as the culmination of a prolonged attrition campaign.
 Before Ain Jalut, the Mamluks under Sultan Qutuz had spent months shadowing the Mongol army under Kitbuqa, refusing open combat.
 Qutuz allowed the Mongols to advance deep into Palestine, stretching their supply lines across hundreds of miles of hostile territory.
 When the two armies finally met near the spring of Goliath (Ain Jalut), the Mongols were already weakened.
 Their horses were underfed, their men were tired, and they had lost several skirmishes that eroded their numerical advantage.

 The Mamluk deployment at Ain Jalut was a masterpiece of tactical psychology.
 Qutuz concealed his main force behind a ridge, showing only a small screening force that lured the Mongols into a charge.
 Once the Mongol cavalry was committed, the Mamluks emerged from cover and enveloped the enemy flanks.
-This was not a simple ambush; it was a trap that required the Mongol commanders to believe they were facing a weak, fleeing army.
+The veteran commander Baybars, who would later become sultan, played a key role in orchestrating the feigned retreat that drew the Mongols into the trap.
+This was not a simple ambush; it required the Mongol commanders to believe they were facing a weak, fleeing army.
 The Mamluks had conditioned the Mongols to expect harassment and retreat, so the bait was credible.
 The result was a decisive Mamluk victory that shattered the myth of Mongol invincibility.

 Why the Mongols Could Not Recover from Ain Jalut